Factbox: Commodity market impact from the coronavirus in China

 China is the second-largest oil refiner and a critical growth engine for the global economy, so any material contraction in Chinese economic activity is expected to have far-reaching repercussions across several industries.

-The aviation sector was a high-profile coronavirus casualty, with scores of flights to and from China canceled this week.
+The aviation sector was a high-profile coronavirus casualty, with scores of flights to and from China cancelled this week.

 Jet fuel prices and production margins in Asia slumped in response, hurting refiners and fuel exporters..